mediafly/extensions-documentation/interactives.md

 		  “mflyItems”: [“slug1”, “slug2”, … “slugN”]
 		}

-Supported parameters:
+*Supported parameters:*

-* mflyInitVersion: indicates which version of mflyInit should be called by the app:
+* mflyInitVersion: indicates which version of mflyInit should be called by the app.
+Note that mflyInitVersion is only available on iOS.
+Android and Windows 8 support only 'version 3' of mflyInit.
-	* Version 2: default version reflected in this documentation
+	* "2": default version reflected in this documentation
-	* Version 3: On iOS, sharing status is represented by canShare, canAccessAssetOffline, and canDownloadAsset mflyInitVersion is only available on iOS.
+	* "3": On iOS, sharing status is represented by canShare, canAccessAssetOffline, and canDownloadAsset.
 * mflyWideScreenSupport: if true, this makes the app aware that the Interactive can handle widescreen second screens (HDMI, Apple TV).
 This is specifically for the case where the Interactive has been designed to be a presentation-worthy UI for second screens.
 Only available on iOS.

-Example:
+*Example:*

 	function mflyDataInit(obj) {
 		// Do initialization
 	    return '{ "mflyInitVersion" : "2" }';
 	}

-Availability: iOS, Android, Windows 8
+*Availability:* iOS, Android, Windows 8.
+Not all parameters will be available on Android or Windows 8.